thomaspernet/InseeInpi_matching/Notebooks_matching/Data_preprocessed/programme_matching/02_siretisation/08_Cas_1_technique_Siretisation_INSEE_INPI.md

     name: python3
 ---

-# Test nombre lignes siretise
+# Cas 1 Test nombre lignes siretise

 Copy paste from Coda to fill the information